Nisswa, Minnesota

 Nisswa (/ˈnɪswə/ NISS-wə) is a city in Crow Wing County, Minnesota, United States.
 The population was 1,971 at the 2010 census.
 Nisswa is part of the Brainerd Micropolitan Statistical Area, near Gull Lake.

 History

 Smiley Township was founded in 1900, but local resident Leon Lum convinced residents to rename it Nisswa, from the Ojibwe word "nessawae" (which means "in the middle" or "three"), when the town was incorporated as a village in 1908.
 Nisswa became a municipality on December 4, 1946.
-Nisswa has become a popular tourist destination due to its many unique stores, resorts, and lakes in proximity including Stonehouse Coffee, a coffee shop and cafe that roasts beans in the store, Adirondack Coffee, the first gourmet coffee shop in central Minnesota, The Chocolate Ox, an ice cream parlor and candy shop, and Zaiser's shoe store.
-The Paul Bunyan State Trail runs through Nisswa.
+Nisswa has become a popular tourist destination due to its shops, resorts, and lakes in close proximity.
+The Paul Bunyan State Trail, a rail trail, runs through Nisswa.

 Geography

 According to the United States Census Bureau, the city has an area of 18.34 sqmi, of which 10.78 sqmi is land and 7.56 sqmi is water.

 Surrounded by lakes, Nisswa is part of the Brainerd Lakes Area.
 Some of these are Nisswa Lake, Roy Lake, Gull Lake, Lake Hubert, Clark Lake, Round Lake, and North Long Lake.

 Minnesota Highway 371 serves as a main route in the city.
 Others include County Roads 13, 18, 77, and 115.